Lancusi: History

 First mentioned in 1309 with the name of Lanciusi, the village was an independent barony of the Principality of Sanseverino.

 Geography

 Lancusi spans on a plain, named Irno Valley, west of the Picentini mountain range, near the springs of Irno river.
-The village is urbanistically contiguous, almost fused, with the village of Bolano; and other nearest settlements are Baronissi, Penta, Sava and Orignano.
+The village is urbanistically contiguous, almost fused, with the village of Bolano.
+Other nearby settlements are Baronissi, Penta, Sava and Orignano.
 It spans on two parallel main roads: Via Tenente Nastri, representing the old town center, and Via del Centenario, the northern urban expansion.
-North of it is located the locality of Macchione.
+North of it is the locality of Macchione.

 Part of the urban area of Salerno (11 km far), it is 2 km from Corticelle, 4 from Fisciano and the University of Salerno, 4.5 from Mercato San Severino and Gaiano, 6 from Calvanico and 30 from Avellino.
 The faculty of medicine of the university, located in the suburbs of Sava, lies just outside Bolano.